-Students are expected to be in attendance for the entirety of each studio period and for all reviews.
+Students are expected to be in attendance for the entirety of each studio period and for all reviews, regardless of mode of delivery.
 The course is scheduled for Mondays/Tuesdays/Thursdays/Fridays each week of the term.
-The instructors will be present on the days indicated in the course schedule.
+The instructors will be present on the days indicated in the course schedule (see below).
 Scheduled studio days where the instructors are not present will serve as days for students to work without supervision.
 Attendance, teamwork, and engagement are expected as a requirement for progress in the planning and design process, and are characterized by active involvement in the work and class discussions.